Curriculum Guide: The Lower School

 MODERN GREEK

-Courses in the Lower School teach Greek to non-native speakers, as a second language, and develop in Greek speakers more sophisticated skills of understanding, speaking and writing the language.
+Courses in the Lower School teach Greek to non-native speakers as a second language; Greek speakers are offered an advanced class to develop more sophisticated skills of understanding, speaking and writing the language.

 For non-native speakers, emphasis is placed on oral work whereby pupils can practise what they learn in their life outside the school.
 Once they have acquired a certain amount of confidence in expressing themselves, they move on to written as well as oral work.
 Grammar, structure of sentences, easy essays, summaries, comprehension as well as reading of easy textbooks are some of the main tasks that the pupils are given.